yochannah/clojure-bootcamp/activities/intro-to-clojure.md

 (def important-url "http://www.intermine.org")
 ```

-You'd be able to access `important-url` anywhere in the file where it was `def`ed, or anywhere its file was imported.
+You'd be able to access `important-url` anywhere in the same file after the line where it was `def`ed, or anywhere this file was imported.
 Example:

 ```clojure
 [:a {:href important-url} "Click here to visit the InterMine home page"]